rdmorganiser/rdmo-docker/README.md

 1. Copy `production.py` to `local.py` (which is ignored by this git repository):

     ```
-    cp production.py local.py
+    cp sample.local.py local.py
     ```

     and edit the file accourding to your particular setup.
+Please see the [documentation](http://rdmo.readthedocs.io/en/latest/configuration/index.html) for more information about configuring RDMO.

 2. Setup the database on the host or a different machine with the credentials in `local.py`.
    The IP of the database host needs to be provided to docker using the `--add-host` argument.
    For a database on the docker host this is usually `172.17.0.1`.

 3. Setup the database